Safety Behaviours: Short-Term Relief, Long-Term Anxiety

 While safety behaviours offer temporary relief, they come with significant long-term consequences:

-1. Maintaining Anxiety: Continual reliance on safety behaviours prevents us from learning to confront and manage anxiety effectively.
+• Maintaining Anxiety.
+Relying on safety behaviours stops us from learning how to face and manage anxiety.
 We never develop the necessary skills to cope with the root causes of our anxiety.

-2. Cycle of Dependence: Safety behaviours create a cycle of dependence.
-We become reliant on them to feel safe, making it increasingly difficult to function without them.
+• Cycle of Dependence.
+Safety behaviours create a cycle of dependence.
+We rely on them for safety, so it gets harder to function without them.

-3. Avoidance Reinforcement: Avoiding situations that trigger anxiety maintains the belief that these situations are inherently dangerous.
+• Avoidance Reinforcement.
+Avoiding triggers for anxiety reinforces the idea that these situations are dangerous.
 This reinforces our anxiety and prevents us from challenging irrational fears.

-4. Limiting Growth: Safety behaviours restrict personal growth and limit our ability to confront challenges.
-They can lead to social isolation, missed opportunities, and a diminished quality of life.
+• Limiting Growth.
+Safety behaviours restrict personal growth and limit our ability to confront challenges.
+They can cause social isolation, lost chances, and a lower quality of life.

 Melissa and Celissa, Clinical Directors of Virtual CBT in Ontario

-Book a free consultation and Celissa and Melissa (Clinical Directors of Virtual CBT Clinic) will meet with you to better understand your anxiety and match you with a CBT therapist in Ontario.
+Book a free consultation and Celissa and Melissa (Clinical Directors of Virtual CBT Clinic) will meet with you to better understand your anxiety.
+They will match you with a CBT therapist in Ontario.

 Check your benefits to see if you are covered for private psychological care (also known as psychotherapy, therapy, counselling).